dmytro-bilokha/nibee/README.md

 application parses request URL, reads metadata from the DB and serves files from the directory.

+## Application Status

+THE APPLICATION IS STILL UNDER DEVELOPMENT AND FAR AWAY FROM BEING READY FOR PRODUCTION.

 ## Deployment Procedure

 1. Install [Payara Application Server](https://payara.fish/).
 Nibee should